niamhmacsweeney/ABCD_data_management/README.md

  4. ABCD Data Dictionary: <a href="https://nda.nih.gov/data_dictionary.html?source=ABCD%2BRelease%2B4.0&submission=ALL">Found at this link</a>

     The data dictionary is a good resource for checking variable names within specific measures.
-See "Practical guide" paper for a detailed walk through of the data dictionary.
+See “<a href="https://psyarxiv.com/aqckx"> "Practical guide for researchers" paper </a> for a detailed walk through of the data dictionary.

  5. Data Exploration Analysis Portal (DEAP; <a href="https://deap.nimhda.org/applications/User/login.php?url=/index.php">deap.nimhda.org<a/>)